Qi Xieyuan: Second Zhili–Fengtian War

 In August and September 1923, Qi almost went to war with Zhejiang, outraged by Anhui clique general and military governor of Zhejiang Lu Yongxiang's efforts to support anti-Zhili elements within parliament.
 He almost went to war again in November 1923, when Xu Guoliang, the Zhili-aligned police commissioner of Shanghai, was assassinated by Lu's associates, but was urged not to by Wu Peifu in Beijing.

 In order to preserve peace, especially in the commercial and economic hub of Shanghai, Qi and Lu negotiated.
 Shanghai signed bilateral non-aggression treaties with Hubei, Anhui, and Jiangxi.
 Furthermore, in August 1923, Qi and Lu signed an agreement to not take allies, to not allow any other warlord armies to pass through their provinces, and to not augment their own armies.

-However, on September 3, 1924, Qi Xieyuan went to war with Lu Yongxiang over the absorption of a warlord army, breaking their agreement, thus beginning the Jiangsu-Zhejiang War.
-With the support of Fujian governor Sun Chuanfang, Qi Xieyuan successfully defeated Lu Yongxiang, delivering him a crushing defeat at Shanghai.
+However, on September 3, 1924, Qi went to war with Lu Yongxiang over the absorption of a warlord army, breaking their agreement, thus beginning the Jiangsu-Zhejiang War.
+With the support of Fujian governor Sun Chuanfang, Qi defeated Lu, delivering him a crushing defeat at Shanghai.
 However, the Jiangsu-Zhejiang War had sparked the Second Zhili–Fengtian War, which saw the Zhili clique declaring war on the Northern Fengtian clique, who had, since their first war with the Zhili, built up their forces and equipment.
 The Fengtian clique had sent General Zhang Zongchang South, leading to Sun and Qi proclaiming the Jiangsu–Zhejiang Allied Army to resist him.
 However, Sun was encircled by the army of Duan Qirui (Anhui clique), and abandoned Qi.
 Qi, cut off from Sun, was defeated and dismissed, later moving to Japan.

-In 1925, Qi Xieyuan returned to Hubei and was appointed by Wu Peifu as the deputy commander of the Anti-Thief Allied Army (taozei lianjun).
+In 1925, Qi returned to Hubei and was appointed by Wu Peifu as the deputy commander of the Anti-Thief Allied Army (taozei lianjun).
 However, following the Northern Expedition, Qi was forced to step down.